Investigating the new virus

 Written by Gunn Benjaminsen

 It was the beginning of lockdown in the UK.
 Schools had closed.
 Bedrooms became offices and Zoom took the place of meeting rooms.
 People scrambled to find a new way to live their lives, do their jobs and adapt to an uncertain future.
 For Dr David Collier and his team, this was a time to think on one’s feet.

 Dr Collier is the Clinical Director at the William Harvey Research Institute (WHRI) Clinical Research Centre (CRC) at Barts and the London School of Medicine and Dentistry, part of Queen Mary University of London.
 For more than two decades, Dr Collier has performed clinical research to find out which treatments are safe and effective for humans – and which ones are not.
-One of his fields of expertise is hypertension – a well-known condition that has been studied for many decades.
-Covid-19 is the opposite: A new virus which we still know very little about.
+One of his fields of expertise is hypertension, a well-known condition that has been studied for many decades.
+Covid-19 is the opposite: A new virus that we still know very little about.

 THE DATA COLLECTORS

 In early April, the first batch of specialist volunteers stepped into the Derek Willoughby Lecture Theatre in Charterhouse Square on Queen Mary University of London’s campus in central London.
 They were nurses with training in research, doctors, scientists, infectious diseases experts, administrators and disaster relief specialists.
 All of them well placed to recruit patients and collect information on the Covid-19 frontline.
 Dr Collier led the training of the volunteers on Barts’ campus.

 “The lecture theatre can fit more than 200 people, but to comply with social distancing we could only have 30 people there at a time”, Dr Collier said.